Hans Segers: Playing career

 Segers was born in Eindhoven, North Brabant.
 His early career was with home-town club PSV Eindhoven, before being signed for Nottingham Forest by Brian Clough during the 1983–84 season.
 In his first season with Forest he played 32 times but lost his place to Steve Sutton and played in 12 matches in 1985–86.
 He made 18 appearances in 1986–87 and signed for Stoke City on loan in March 1987 playing in one Second Division match for the "Potters", a 4–1 defeat away at West Bromwich Albion.
-He played five games in 1987–88 with Sutton injured, but was clearly second choice despite he and Sutton being of similar ability.
+He was used less frequently than Sutton during that season 1987–88, appearing in five matches, while Sutton remained the preferred choice in goal.
 He spent time that season out on loan at Sheffield United and Scottish side Dunfermline Athletic.

-His career revived when he was signed as replacement for Dave Beasant by Wimbledon in the aftermath of their FA Cup glory in 1988, his long kicks suiting Wimbledon's style of play, as Beasant's had done.
+In 1988, Segers joined Wimbledon as the replacement for Dave Beasant in the aftermath of their FA Cup glory in 1988.
+His playing style was considered compatible with Wimbledon's tactics at the time, which emphasized long goal kicks, similar to his predecessor Dave Beasant.
 He would remain the club's first choice goalkeeper over the next eight seasons, making 265 league appearances.
-Although he was unable to help Wimbledon win any more silverware, they never finished lower than 14th in the top flight in any of the eight seasons he played for them, and peaked at sixth place in the FA Premier League in 1994.
+Wimbledon did not secure additional major titles during Segers’s tenure, but the club consistently remained in the top flight, never finishing below 14th place, and peaked at sixth place in the FA Premier League in 1994.

 In 1994, he was accused of involvement in match fixing, together with Liverpool goalkeeper Bruce Grobbelaar, Wimbledon striker John Fashanu and a Malaysian businessman.
 The case was referred to Winchester Crown Court for a criminal trial in 1997 but all four defendants were cleared.
 In December 1997, Grobbelaar and Segers were found guilty by the Football Association of breaching betting regulations.

 In the summer of 1996, Segers signed for Wolverhampton Wanderers as understudy to Mike Stowell.
+A brief spell in the Conference with Woking followed, before returning to Wolves again.
+A highlight during his time at Wolves was helping them reach the semi-finals of the 1997–98 FA Cup.
+In the quarter-finals, against Premier League side Leeds United, Wolves were leading 1-0 before a young Robbie Keane conceded a penalty in the dying minutes.
+However Segers saved Jimmy Floyd Hasselbaink's penalty to see his side through.

-A brief spell in the Conference with Woking followed, before he made a remarkable return to the Premier League scene with Tottenham Hotspur, where he spent three years (playing just one league game) as a standby goalkeeper until he finally retired in the summer of 2001, a few months before his 40th birthday.
+Segers returned to the Premier League with Tottenham Hotspur, where he spent three years (playing just one league game) primarily as a backup goalkeeper until he finally retired in the summer of 2001, a few months before his 40th birthday.